 Hogan has quietly reversed all of this.
 Letters sent to Cecil County from both his environment and planning departments say, in effect, the county can go its own way.

 The signals from the state are clear, not just to Cecil, but to Calvert, Queen Anne’s and other rural counties under growth pressure.
 They need no longer fear state intervention against sprawl.
 Smart growth is out; dumb growth is back.

 The majority of Maryland counties have largely complied with the new law’s requirement that “Tier Four” lands, those where farms and forests predominate, allow only minor development on septic, which is to say only limited development.

 But there’s little now to keep them from backsliding, and you can bet that’s not going to be lost on the development community, a powerful political force at the county level everywhere.

-State planners these days “pay more attention to the casual Fridays dress code” than they do to Smart Growth laws, says longtime land use advocate Dru Schmidt-Perkins, head of 1000 Friends of Maryland.
+State planners these days “pay more attention to the casual Fridays dress code” than they do to Smart Growth laws, said longtime land use advocate Dru Schmidt-Perkins, head of 1000 Friends of Maryland.

-“The message to the counties is, ‘Do what you want’,” Hall says of his old department.
+“The message to the counties is, ‘Do what you want’,” Hall said of his old department.